-Property insurance is subject to a per-occurrence deductible of \$500,000.
-Members are responsible for a \$1,000 deductible for each claim (Member deductibles may vary), while the program is responsible for the \$500,000 SIR.
-Equipment Breakdown insurance is subject to a per-occurrence deductible of \$10,000.
-Members are responsible for a \$2,500 deductible amount each claim, while the program is responsible for the remaining \$7,500.
+Property insurance is subject to a per-occurrence SIR of \$500,000.
+Members are responsible for \$1,000 deductible for each claim (member deductibles may vary), while the program is responsible for the \$500,000 SIR.
+Equipment Breakdown insurance is subject to a per-occurrence pool retention of \$10,000.
+Members are responsible for a \$2,500 deductible each claim, while the program is responsible for the remaining \$7,500.